 Gold and Enamel

 a yellow gold ladder supporting the figure of a Harlequin holding a gold slapstick decorated with hand painted enamel, the face disguised by a characteristic black mask.

-In the Commedia dell’arte, the Harlequin is characterized by his chequered costume.
-His role is that of a light-hearted, nimble servant.
+In the Commedia dell’arte, Harlequin is characterized by his distinctive chequered costume.
+His role is that of a light-hearted and nimble servant.
 He pursues his love interest, Colombina, with wit and resourcefulness.

-See pg 76 of ‘The Triumph of Love’ by Geoffrey Munn for another Giuliano jewel which incorporates a golden ladder.
-Another comparable jewel by Giuliano, with an enamel Harlequin, formed part of the Siegel Collection.
+See pg 76 of ‘The Triumph of Love’ by Geoffrey Munn (Thames and Hudson, 1993) for another Giuliano jewel based around a golden ladder.